emiyl/psvimgtools-frontend/README.md

 Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz)
 Thanks to Sony for the PSVITA.
 Thanks to Motoharu for psvpfstools
-Thanks to all NPS Contributers for NoPayStation
+Thanks to all NoPayStation Contributers for decryption zRIFs

 # Features
 Intergration with CMA.
 (Particually QCMA) PSVIMGTOOLS-FRONTEND will read some data from CMA Config files.